oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/step-1.rst

      - Input
    * - ``step1Data``
      - Pointer to the :math:`n \times p` numeric table with the observations to be clustered.

-       The input can be an object of any class derived from NumericTable.
+       .. note:: The input can be an object of any class derived from NumericTable.

 Algorithm Output
 ++++++++++++++++

 In this step, the DBSCAN algorithms calculates the partial results described below.
-Pass the Partial Result ID as a parameter to the methods that access the partial result of your algorithm.
+Pass the ``Partial Result ID`` as a parameter to the methods that access the partial result of your algorithm.
 For more details, :ref:`algorithms`.

 .. list-table::